Robots that learn to evaluate models of collective behavior

 Biomimetic robots have become powerful instruments for probing social interactions in animal groups.
 By replacing one or more individuals with controllable robotic replicas, researchers can directly test how animals perceive, respond to, and coordinate with conspecifics \cite{krause_interactive_2011, landgraf_interactive_2013}.
-Such experiments are particularly valuable for collective behaviors such as fish shoaling and bird flocking, where simple local interactions among individuals give rise to complex group-level dynamics \cite{vicsek_novel_1995, couzin_collective_2002}.
+Such experiments are particularly valuable for collective behaviors such as fish shoaling, collective decision making and abstract communication, where simple local interactions among individuals give rise to complex group-level dynamics \cite{vicsek_novel_1995, couzin_collective_2002, halloySocialIntegrationRobots2007, landgrafDancingHoneyBee2018c}.

-Understanding these emergent phenomena requires uncovering the behavioral rules that govern individual interactions.
-Mathematical models—ranging from zone-based frameworks incorporating repulsion, alignment, and attraction \cite{aoki_simulation_1982, reynolds_flocks_1987, huth_simulation_1992} to vision-based and machine-learning approaches \cite{eyjolfsdottir_learning_2016, heras_deep_2019, costa_automated_2020}—provide mechanistic hypotheses for these rules.
-Yet, most biomimetic robot studies have remained limited to foundational challenges such as achieving acceptance by animal groups \cite{faria_novel_2010, landgraf_robofish_2016} or testing isolated behavioral cues under open-loop control \cite{polverino_fish_2013, bierbach_using_2018}.
-Even in closed-loop paradigms, the resulting insights rarely translate into computational models capable of reproducing emergent behavior in simulation.
-Closed-loop interaction is essential because fish responses immediately alter robot behavior, exposing dynamics that open-loop playback cannot capture.
+Understanding these emergent phenomena requires more than reproducing observed trajectory statistics; it requires the full scientific cycle of observation, model building, hypothesis generation, experimental intervention, and renewed observation.
+Mathematical models—ranging from zone-based frameworks incorporating repulsion, alignment, and attraction \cite{aoki_simulation_1982, reynolds_flocks_1987, huth_simulation_1992} to vision-based and machine-learning approaches \cite{eyjolfsdottir_learning_2016, heras_deep_2019, costa_automated_2020}—provide candidate interaction rules, but fitting such models to recorded trajectories remains largely correlational.
+A model may match observed patterns while still failing to capture the causal response dynamics that unfold during social interaction.

+Biomimetic robots are valuable in this context because they enable time-resolved, closed-loop perturbations of social behavior.
+In closed loop, the animal's behavior immediately alters the robot's next action, allowing hypothesized interaction rules to be tested under intervention rather than passive playback.
+Existing robot studies have used this capability mainly to establish social acceptance by animal groups \cite{faria_novel_2010, landgraf_robofish_2016} or to test isolated behavioral cues under open-loop or narrowly targeted closed-loop conditions \cite{polverino_fish_2013, bierbach_using_2018, maxeiner_social_2023}.
+What is still missing is a framework that uses such embodied interactions to evaluate full computational models rather than isolated cues.